miguel12345/UnityGradientBackground/README.md

 ## Performance
 + Background is rendered after opaque objects to avoid unnecessary overdraw
 + Optimized shaders that avoid dynamic if conditions
-+ Option to "bake" the background texture, to get more performance in exchange for more memory
++ Option to "bake" the background texture, thereby exchanging memory for performance

 ## Instructions